adriangb/pgjobq/README.md

 Sometimes you have a Postgres database and need a queue.
 You could stand up more infrastructure (SQS, Redis, etc), or you could use your existing database.
-There are plenty of use cases for a persistent queue that do not require infinite scalability, snapshots or any of the other advanced features full fledged queues/event buses/message brokers have.
+There are plenty of use cases for a persistent queue that do not require infinite scalability, snapshots or any of the other advanced features full fledged queues/event buses/job brokers have.

 ## Features

-* Best effort at most once delivery (messages are only delivered to one worker at a time)
+* Best effort at most once delivery (jobs are only delivered to one worker at a time)
-* Automatic redelivery of failed messages (even if your process crashes)
+* Automatic redelivery of failed jobs (even if your process crashes)
 * Low latency delivery (near realtime, uses PostgreSQL's `NOTIFY` feature)
 * Low latency completion tracking (using `NOTIFY`)
 * Dead letter queuing
-* Persistent scheduled messages (scheduled in the database, not the client application)
+* Persistent scheduled jobs (scheduled in the database, not the client application)
 * Job cancellation (guaranteed for jobs in the queue and best effort for checked-out jobs)
 * Bulk sending and polling to support large workloads
 * Fully typed async Python client (using [asyncpg])